robotframework/robotframework/CONTRIBUTING.rst

 new code.
 An important guideline is that the code should be clear enough that comments are generally not needed.

-Docstrings should be added to public APIs but are not needed in internal code.
+Docstrings should be added to public APIs but are not generally needed in internal code.
 When docstrings are added, they should follow `PEP-257
 <https://www.python.org/dev/peps/pep-0257/>`_.
 See `API documentation`_
 section below for more details about documentation syntax, generating API docs, etc.